-If you visit the Ottawa Valley and really want to have a laugh at some down-home Canadiana comedy, put on your “Canadian Dinner Jacket” (plaid flannel shirt) or a “Canadian Tuxedo” (denim top and denim pants) and drop by for a show eh?
-You’re sure to have a G’ day eh!
+If you visit the Ottawa Valley and want to laugh some down-home Canadiana comedy, put on your “Canadian Dinner Jacket” (plaid flannel shirt) or a “Canadian Tuxedo” (denim top and denim pants) and drop by for a show eh?
+You’re sure to have a G’ day, eh!

-Heritage murals, French crepes and Musical Theatre – 3 things I didn’t know I would find in Pembroke Ontario
+Heritage murals, French crepes and Canadian Musical Theatre – 3 things I didn’t know I would find in Pembroke Ontario!

-Small town Ontario Canada as a travel destination is starting to become a habit for me lately as I’ve been yearning to explore more of my home country via mini road trips.
-You never know what surprises you’ll uncover with just the cost of a tank of gas.
+Small town Ontario, Canada as a travel destination is starting to become habitual for me lately as I’ve been yearning to explore more of my home country via mini road trip adventures.
+You never know what surprises you’ll uncover with just the cost of one tank of gas.

-In case you missed it, on this same road trip I visited Wilno Ontario and made a few discoveries there too – see the article: A Journey of Discoveries in Wilno Ontario
+In case you missed it, on this same road trip north of Toronto, I visited Wilno Ontario and made a few discoveries there too – see the article: A Journey of Discoveries in Wilno Ontario

-If you are road-tripping to Ottawa, you may enjoy this article: Family-Friendly Ottawa with Kids
+If you are road-tripping to the Canadian Capital of Ottawa, you may enjoy this article: Family-Friendly Ottawa with Kids

-Travel assistance provided by Ontario’s Highlands Tourism.
+Ontario’s Highlands Tourism provided travel assistance.
 As always, the opinions expressed in this post are my own.